Skip to Content, Navigation, or Footer.

 “I feel like [Moehn and I] both have been in this together for so long, and so it was really nice that our last mile ever, we were able to achieve something like that,” Bergstrom said.

-“To keep contributing to this legacy, I hope it inspires other people as it did to me when I first came here,” Bergstrom said, “I’m really proud to have been able to do that, especially in my last season.”
+“To keep contributing to this legacy, I hope it inspires other people as it did to me when I first came here,” Bergstrom said.
+“I’m really proud to have been able to do that, especially in my last season.”

 There’s a lot of history, specifically in the Georgia Tech pool, for the Quakers.
 2016 Wharton graduate Chris Swanson claimed Penn swimming and diving’s first NCAA title in 2016 in the 1650 free.

-For the rest of their training, which included spring break, the NCAA training group grew to include sophomore breaststroke specialist Watson Nguyen and junior individual medley specialist Peter Whittington, who are set to compete at the men’s edition of the championships this week.
+For the rest of their training, which included spring break, the NCAA training group expanded to include sophomore breaststroke specialist Watson Nguyen and junior individual medley specialist Peter Whittington, who are set to compete at the men’s edition of the championships this week.